Historic Downtown

 The Courtyard & Fountain

-The 150-foot-square courtyard with its central fountain and mosaic column is accessible during campus hours.
-Palm trees, Spanish moss, and the surrounding architecture make this one of the most photogenic courtyards in the state.
+The main courtyard has a central fountain and mosaic column.
+Palm trees, Spanish moss, and the building itself make this one of the best courtyards in the state for photos.

 Coquina Concrete Walls